 2.5 No variation of the Terms or to an Order or to a quotation from the Supplier will be binding unless expressly agreed in writing and executed by a duly authorised signatory of the Supplier.

 3.1 The price for the Services will be as set out in the Order or in default of such provision will be calculated in accordance with the Supplier's standard scale of charges in force on the date of formation of the Contract.

 3.2 The price does not include Value Added Tax which will be charged in addition at the then applicable rate.

 3.3 The Supplier will invoice the Customer for the price in advance.
 Invoices will include all information necessary to enable the Customer to check their accuracy.
-Unless otherwise stated in the quotation, the price is payable in full as soon as the Order is placed.
+Unless otherwise stated in the quotation, the price is payable in advance of the training and in full as soon as the Order is placed.

 3.4 The Customer will pay all invoices: